 Verticillium wilt is a fungal disease that lives in the soil.
 It invades susceptible plants through their roots and spreads through the plant’s vascular system.
 The list of plants affected by verticillium wilt is extensive and includes trees, shrubs, and garden annuals and perennials.
 It can also affect fruit and vegetable crops.

 Verticillium wilt symptoms mimic those of other plant diseases and environmental problems, and this makes it hard to diagnose.
 The leaves wilt and curl, and turn yellow or red.
 They eventually turn brown and drop off.
 Stems and branches die back.
-It’s not unusual to see these symptoms on one side of the plant while the other side appears unaffected.
+It’s not unusual to see these symptoms on one

 As the disease travels up a tree or shrub’s vascular system, it leaves dark discolorations.
 If you peel back the bark, you’ll see dark streaks on the wood.
 If you cut through a branch and look at the cross section, you’ll see rings of dark color.
 These discolorations in the wood can help you tell the difference between verticillium wilt and other plant diseases.